ldkong1205/RoboDepth/competition/README.md

 >   ```
 > - Step 4: Download `disp.zip` from your computing machine.

 > **\[Submission & Evaluation\]**<br> You will need to submit your `disp.zip` file manually to the evaluation server.
 To achieve this, go to the server page of this track and press `Participate`; you will see a `Submit / View Results` button.
 Click it for submission.
 You are encouraged to fill in the submission info with your *team name*, *method name*, and *method description*.
 Then, click the `Submit` button and select your `disp.zip` file.
-After successfully uploading the file, the server will automatically evaluates the performance of your submission and put the results to the leaderboard.<br>
+After successfully uploading the file, the server will automatically evaluate the performance of your submission and put the results on the leaderboard.<br>
 > :warning: Do not close the page when you are uploading the prediction file.

 > **\[View Result\]**<br> You can view your scores by pressing the `Results` button.
 Following the same configuration with [MonoDepth2](https://arxiv.org/abs/1806.01260), we evaluate the model performance with 7 metrics: `abs_rel`, `sq_rel`, `rmse`, `rmse_log`, `a1`, `a2`, and `a3`.